torch/torch7/doc/tensor.md

 the `Storage` of the given tensor.
 Hence, any modification in the memory of the sub-tensor will have an impact on the primary tensor, and vice-versa.

-These methods are very fast, are they do not involve any memory copy.
+These methods are very fast, because they do not involve any memory copy.

 <a name="torch.view"></a>
 ### [result] view([result,] tensor, sizes) ###